LixiangZhao98/MeTACAST-study/README.md

 ## Files produced

-In the folder `resultFiles/log` and `resultFiles/Questionnaire` you should see the following figures from [the paper](https://github.com/LixiangZhao98/asset/tree/master/Publications/Papers/MeTACAST.pdf).
+In the folder `resultFiles/log` and `resultFiles/Questionnaire` you should see the result PDFs.
+The following figures in [the paper](https://github.com/LixiangZhao98/asset/tree/master/Publications/Papers/MeTACAST.pdf) are corresponding to the PDFs.

 * resultFiles/log/time_Dataset0_rep23barChartTime.pdf------Figure7a in the paper